3 Reasons Why General Contractors Need Liability Insurance

 General Contractors Insurance often covers costs of material damage, third-party bodily injury claims and property damage.

 It is important to note that, whilst General Contractors Insurance is vital to protect against third party claims, it does not usually offer coverage for punitive damages.
-General Liability Insurance policies normally do not pay for punitive damages resulting from a lawsuit.
+Thus General Liability Insurance policies normally do not pay for punitive damages resulting from a lawsuit.

 Time overruns in construction sites are often caused by factors including: